lbke/ssr-theory/readme.md

 A result is a rendered template.
 Like a text with blanks, whose blanks have been filled.
 The template could be a React component, or a template written in more classical language, like EJS, PUG, PHP...

-Therefore, the page is entirely defined by the choice of the template and by the filling values.
+Therefore, the rendered page is entirely defined by the choice of the template and by the filling values.

 We do not really care about the final rendered value here.
 That's a matter of implementation.
 So instead, we will call the template choice + the values that fills the blanks the $props$.
 And we will focus only on the sub-part of the $renderer$ function that computes the props, the $propsGetter$.